Justices rule Muslim men can sue FBI agents over no-fly list

 In the others, all decided unanimously, the court:

-— Reinstated convictions for rape by a military officer and two enlisted men, reversing a military court ruling that had thrown them out because too much time had elapsed between the assaults and the prosecutions.
+—Reinstated convictions for rape by a military officer and two enlisted men, reversing a military court ruling that had thrown them out because too much time had elapsed between the assaults and the prosecutions.
 The cases involve women who for different reasons initially decided not to press charges but later changed their minds.
 The crimes all were committed before 2006.
 The Uniform Code of Military Justice has been changed so that there is no statute of limitations on rape charges.

-— Revived a provision of the Delaware Constitution, struck down by a lower court, that requires that appointments to Delaware’s major courts reflect a partisan balance.
+—Revived a provision of the Delaware Constitution, struck down by a lower court, that requires that appointments to Delaware’s major courts reflect a partisan balance.
 The justices did not rule on the substance of the requirement.
 Instead they held that lawyer James R. Adams, a political independent who challenged the provision, didn’t have the legal right to do so because he had not shown that at the time he brought his lawsuit that he was “able and ready” to apply to be a judge.

-— Reversed lower-court decisions that had prevented an Arkansas pharmacy law passed in 2015 from going into effect.
+—Reversed lower-court decisions that had prevented an Arkansas pharmacy law passed in 2015 from going into effect.
 The law, Act 900, was enacted to ensure that pharmacies are fully reimbursed for the cost of drugs they dispense to customers.

 Justice Amy Coney Barrett had not yet joined the court when the cases were argued and did not take part in the decisions.